snowdrop/godaddy-webhook/README.md

   token: <GODADDY_API_KEY:GODADDY_SECRET_KEY>
 EOF
 ```
-- Next, deploy it under the namespace where you would like to get your certificate/key signed by the ACME CA Authority
+- Next, deploy it under the namespace where you would like to get your certificate/key signed by the ACME CA Authority (e.g. cert-manager)
 ```bash
 kubectl apply -f secret.yml -n <NAMESPACE>
 ```